pwliuab/Comp3021lab/README.md

     String Column
     e.g. if we want to find a set of record where Major = CS following code : columnMap.get("Major").get("CS")
-  - String: key is "column name",
+  - String: key is "column title name", e.g. "Major", HashMap<String, Set<Integer>> : value, stores a set of row number that related to "talbeList",

 ```
 #### important algorithms